coolgo0811/data-keeper/README.md

 <a name="read"></a>
 ### #read([int])

-Get a few of data records from stoage.
+Get a few of data records from files.
 The input is the count of data that you want.
 If no input, the default count is 100.

 ```js
 let records = keeper.read(100);